Mission

 Board Composition

-- Michael Kelly, RRHA Chief Operations Officer
+- Michael Kelly, RDC Secretary, RRHA Chief Operations Officer

 - Corey Franklin, RRHA Senior Vice President of Affordable Housing